 For 25 years the Northwest Dharma Association has had the same great mission: supporting Buddhist teachings and community.
 NWDA is also in a time of transition: the Association needs new ideas and energy, new events and programs, new resources and leadership and strategic planning.

 These community meetings are an invitation to participate in shaping the Association for an inclusive, sustainable future.
 We want to hear from the whole region: every Buddhist tradition, and also scientists and health care and social workers using mindfulness and compassion practices, and Buddhist-inspired activists and artists.
-You can participate in person or often by video/telephone conference; a few meetings are by video or telephone only.
+You can participate in person, or often by video or telephone.

 - If you’d like to host or participate in a meeting, contact Tim Tapping or George Draffan.
 If your temple members are not primarily English-speaking, let’s make sure we have a translator to help us share the dialogue.